St Peter's Belsize Park

 Seven Last Words

-Wednesday 27th March 6:00pm
+Wednesday 16th April 6:00pm

-Quatuor Petrus perform Haydn's
+Quatuor Petrus return to perform

-The Seven Last Words of Christ on the Cross.
+of Christ on the Cross".

 Click here for details.